Pierre Douville: Early life

-Life at sea (1763–1775)
+Beginning of maritime career

 In 1764 Douville left his family for a life at sea.
-His first job was aboard the fluyt The Nanny.
-The ship was contracted by the French crown to transport "displaced Acadians from Europe to Cayenne in French Guiana."

-In 1765, at the age of twenty, Douville was promoted to second lieutenant aboard the ship Two Friends.
-The Two Friends transported 45 Acadians to France from Saint-Pierre and Miquelon in 1765.
-The 45 Acadians were forced to leave the French colony due to the colony's overpopulation.

-Between 1765 and 1770, Douville worked on merchant ships that traded goods between Saint-Pierre and Miquelon and New England.
+His first job was aboard the fluyt La Nounou.
+The ship was contracted by French authorities to transport "displaced Acadians from Europe to Cayenne in French Guiana."
+In 1765, at the age of twenty, Douville was promoted to second lieutenant aboard the ship Deux Amis.
+Deux Amis transported 45 Acadians to France from Saint Pierre and Miquelon in 1765.
+The Acadians were forced to leave the French colony due to its overpopulation.
+Between 1765 and 1770, Douville worked on merchant ships that traded goods between Saint Pierre and Miquelon and New England.
 Around 1770, Douville moved first to Pawtucket, and then to Providence, Rhode Island.
 He became "a shipmaster working for wealthy merchant houses" up until the American Revolution.
 Douville's knowledge of the New England coast would make him an important asset in the war.

-American Revolution (1775–1783)
+American Revolution

-1775 "Arms Smuggling Scheme"

-In November 1775, Douville was involved in a mission with Nicholas Brown and Jonathan Clark Jr. In a collection of letters from the Naval Documents of the American Revolution, Volume 1, Pierre was referenced in a letter sent from Nicholas Cooke, the Governor of Rhode Island, to General George Washington, on September 9, 1776.
+In November 1775, Douville was involved in a mission with Nicholas Brown Sr. and Jonathan Clark Jr. In a collection of letters from the Naval Documents of the American Revolution, Volume 1, Pierre was referenced in a letter sent from Nicholas Cooke, the Governor of Rhode Island, to General George Washington, on September 9, 1776.
 The purpose of the operation was to import gunpowder into the United States from either France or the French West Indies.
 Referred to as "Mr. Du Ville", Cooke informed Washington that Douville "is esteemed a Person every Way well qualified, and to be depended upon, for the Execution of the Plan he proposes."
 Douville's plan, Cooke explained, was to voyage to Bayonne, France, "where he is well acquainted, and there take in a load of [gun]powder" onto his ship.
 The plan would work, Cooke explained, because the ship "can be effected in Three Days," which would not be enough time for British "intelligence of the Vessel cannot be sent to England timely enough for any measures to be taken to intercept [the ship] upon her Return."
 In another letter to Washington, from September 14, 1775, Cooke stated that the Colony of Connecticut was meeting that day to discuss Douville's "Voyage to Bayonne".
 He recommended that the operation happen now "and return upon this Coast in the Winter," because "the Enemy's Ships are unable to cruise" at that point.
 Washington approved of the voyage in a response letter to Cooke on September 18.